Biometrics for Canada IEC Visa Applications – Your Top FAQ’s

 What are biometrics?

 Biometrics are biological (physical) measurements used to digitally identify a person.
 These include measurements such as your fingerprints or facial identifiers.
-The purpose is to provide Canadian officials with unique personal information in order to better confirm your identity.
+This allows Canadian visa officers to confirm your identity.
 To obtain your Canada biometrics, you will have your fingerprints scanned and a digital photo taken along with a few other personal details.